In-N-Out Burger: DoorDash lawsuit (2015)

 On November 6, 2015, In-N-Out filed a lawsuit against food delivery startup DoorDash, claiming trademark infringement.
-Two months later the lawsuit was settled out of court in a confidential settlement.
+Two months later, the lawsuit was settled out of court in a confidential settlement.
 DoorDash no longer delivers food from In-N-Out Burger.

 Political donations (2018)

 In 2018, In-N-Out faced calls for boycott after donating $25,000 to the California GOP ahead of the November elections, as well as $30,000 in August 2017 and another $30,000 in May 2016.

 Opposition to COVID-19 vaccine requirements (2021)

-In October 2021, the In-N-Out location in San Francisco was ordered closed by the San Francisco Department of Public Health (SFDPH), for failure to enforce the public health order requiring that all dine-in patrons of restaurants present proof that they are fully vaccinated for Coronavirus disease 2019 (COVID-19).
+In October 2021, the In-N-Out location in San Francisco was ordered closed by the San Francisco Department of Public Health (SFDPH), for failure to enforce the public health order requiring that all dine-in patrons of restaurants present proof that they are fully vaccinated for COVID-19.
 The location had posted signage warning of the mandate, but the SFDPH received complaints that it was not actually enforced.
-The company's chief legal officer Arnie Wensinger stated that the company "fiercely disagree[s] with any government dictate that forces a private company to discriminate against customers who choose to patronize their business."
+The company's chief legal officer Arnie Wensinger stated that the company "fiercely disagree[s] with any government dictate that forces a private company to discriminate against customers who choose to patronize their business".
 The location was allowed to re-open for takeout service only until it demonstrates "an adequate process and procedure for complying with the health order".
 Later that month, after an In-N-Out location in Contra Costa County was similarly ordered closed by public health for not complying with its vaccine mandate, all In-N-Out locations in the region closed their dining rooms and began operating with takeout service only.
 The locations attracted anti-mandate demonstrations in support of the company.